joinpursuit/9-2-react-student-dashboard/README.md

 ## Features

 Each of the features below will count as 1 point towards your overall score.
-While there is a styled website to serve as a reference, you are not required to style the page unless the feature specifically asks you to do so.
+While there is a styled website to serve as a reference, you are not requiared to style the page unless the feature specifically asks you to do so.

 _Take careful note of the requirements._ Sometimes an image will show slightly more or slightly less than what you need to score the point.